-Year Head – Ms Norris will be the year head for 1st year and while making sure that students settle into our school is there to guide and advise her year group.
+Year Head – who will be the head of year for 1st year and will make sure that students settle into our school and she is there to guide and advise their year group.

-Guidance Counsellor – Ms Browne is always available to speak to students and steer them in the right direction.
+Guidance Counsellors – Ms Browne, Ms Sinnott and Ms Cullen are always available to speak to students and steer them in the right direction.

-Home School Community Liaison – Ms Codd, our HSCL, is always available to help students and their families.
+Home School Community Liaison – Ms Norris, our HSCL, is always available to help students and their families.

 School Management – We are always here to support your child.